Notification separation anxiety

 So I’m going to try going without notifications for a while.
 I’m going to see how this affects my work and my life.
 Will I be more productive? more focused? or less of everything, since all I’m thinking about is what I’ve missed?

 To specify, I’m still going to use social media.
 I’m just going to use them once or twice a day to post updates and check in on interactions that require a response.
 I’m going publish this blog post and immediately turn off all notifications on all my devices.
 I’m even turning off email checking on both my computers and my mobile devices. if I need to check email, I’ll manually do it.
 I don’t need to be informed every 5 minutes if there are new messages.

 As always, this is an experiment.
 An experiment in both self-control and in the validity of my hypothesis.
 Nothing is absolute, even the belief that you need to be 100% connected at all times or you’ll miss something super important.
 If we don’t challenge ourselves with uncertainty, how will we ever grow?

-UPDATE: I wrote this 4 years ago and still haven’t turned notifications back on.
+UPDATE: I wrote this 4 years ago and still haven’t turned social media notifications back on.
 My life did not end, my business did not shrivel up and die and I’m still relatively sane.
-I have, however, found a lot more focus.
+I have, however, found a lot more attention.